 The American School of Tegucigalpa is celebrating 70 years of excellence serving students from 15 nations.
 English is the language of primary instruction.
 Students complete a Honduran Bachillerato, the High School Diploma and the International Baccalaureate; IB Diploma and Certificates are optional.
 Spanish as a second language is offered to international students.
-AST’s facilities consist of 90 classrooms, including 4 Science and 4 computer laboratories with 30 terminals each, 800 chromebooks, 200 iPads and wireless internet access throughout campus.
+AST’s facilities consist of 90 classrooms, including 4 Science and 4 computer laboratories with 30 terminals each, 320 chromebooks and 200 iPads are available for Elementary School students; and a 1-1 chromebook program for Middle and High School students.
+Wireless internet access is available throughout campus.
 A separate computer technology center is available for teachers.
 Jefferson Valle Media Center provides facilities that serve Pre-School and Elementary as well as Middle and High School students.
-The center has 47 computers, 12 chromebooks, 9 laptops, and 6 kindles.
+The center has 40 computers, 12 chromebooks, 9 laptops, and 6 kindles.
 Students can access 24/7 Destiny- school’s online catalog and safe search tool.
 To support research the school subscribes to ABC-Clio, Noodle Tools. and EBSCOhost; also available to students online.
 The collection houses more than 52,000 printed volumes, 880 eBooks, and a curriculum-tied AV collection.
 The media center also subscribes to 13 printed magazines, some of them with online access.

 The school year consists of 182 days divided into 2 semesters.
 The first semester begins in August and second semester in January.
 Grades are issued quarterly.
 The school day begins at 7:30 am and ends at 2:30 pm.

-There are 125 full time faculty members including 13 administrators.
-46% are international and 54% Honduran.
+There are 155 full time faculty members.
+17% are international and 83% Honduran.
 93% are fully bilingual and 61% hold at least one masters Degree.

 AST is accredited by Advanced ED and the International Baccalaureate Program.
 The Honduran Ministry of Education grants the national degree of Bachillerato to students who comply with additional credits and 160 hours of community service.